StoicDreams/MyFiCDN/cdn/d/en-US/terms.md

 <webui-page-segment>

-{COMPANY_SINGULAR} has not reviewed all of the sites linked to {APP_NAME} or {DOMAIN} and is not responsible for the contents of any such linked site.
-The inclusion of any link does not imply endorsement by {COMPANY_SINGULAR} of the site.
+{APP_COMPANY_SINGULAR} has not reviewed all of the sites linked to {APP_NAME} or {APP_DOMAIN} and is not responsible for the contents of any such linked site.
+The inclusion of any link does not imply endorsement by {APP_COMPANY_SINGULAR} of the site.
 Use of any such linked web site is at the user's own risk.

 </webui-page-segment>